Adri6336/Stegocrypt-GUI/README.md

 - [Stegocrypt-GUI Linux Version 0.2.2](https://github.com/Adri6336/stegocrypt-gui_dl/raw/0.2.2/Stegocrypt-GUI-Lin.tar.gz)

-Requirements: first you will need tkinter and pip installed.
-To do this, enter the command "sudo apt install python3-pip python3-tk"
+First you will need tkinter and pip installed.
+To do this, enter the command "sudo apt install python3-pip python3-tk".
+Once this is done, you can either manually install the requirements.txt modules or you can run the start-stegocryptgui script that will do it for you.

 1. Download the tar.gz file in the below link titled, "Stegocrypt-GUI Linux".